nataliecardot/react-neighborhood-map/README.md

 ### Service Worker

-A service worker, for caching requests to the app's assets for offline use, is included in the production build.
-If you would like to use the app with the service worker enabled, launch the project from your computer, run `npm run build` then `serve -s build`, and visit `http://localhost:5000`.
+A service worker for caching requests to the app's assets for offline use is available for use in the production build only.

 ### Dependencies